 - The flowers are real drama queens!
 I grew 2 varieties last season…one reminded me of flowing dreadlocks and the other one reminded me of a big red torch.

 - You can start amaranth seeds indoors 4-6 weeks before your last frost or direct sow the seeds after your last frost date.
-I started my amaranth directly in the garden and they thrived and once they got growing they sprouted up so tall so quickly!
+I started my amaranth directly in the garden and they thrived.
+Once they got growing they sprouted up so tall so quickly!

-- Amaranth add so much visual interest when you add them to your Summer vases of flowers, it’s defintiely one flower I will continue to add to my gardens every year.
-They are also a great dried flower.
+- Amaranth adds so much visual interest when you add them to your Summer vases of flowers, it’s definitely one flower I will continue to add to my gardens every year.
+They are also great dried flowers.

 Amaranth that I grew: